Density Ratio Estimation-based Bayesian Optimization with Semi-Supervised Learning: Background and Related Work

-\paragraph{Density-Ratio Estimation.} Whereas knowing a data distribution $p(\bx)$ is important, it is difficult to directly estimate $p(\bx)$~\citep{SugiyamaM2012book}.
+Whereas knowing a data distribution $p(\bx)$ is important, it is difficult to directly estimate $p(\bx)$~\citep{SugiyamaM2012book}.
 For specific machine learning problems such as importance sampling~\citep{KloekT1978econm} and mutual information estimation~\citep{BishopCM2006book}, we can bypass direct density estimation and estimate a density ratio.
 More recently, \citet{RhodesB2020neurips} tackle a density-chasm problem using telescopic density-ratio estimation, which replaces an original problem with a set of logistic regression problems.
-Since the work~\citep{RhodesB2020neurips} suffers from the issue on distribution shift, the recent work~\citep{SrivastavaA2023tmlr} proposes a density ratio estimation method with multinomial logistic regression, which is capable of mitigating the distribution shift using multi-class classification.
+Since the work by~\citet{RhodesB2020neurips} suffers from the issue on distribution shift, the recent work by~\citet{SrivastavaA2023tmlr} proposes a density ratio estimation method with multinomial logistic regression, which is capable of mitigating the distribution shift using multi-class classification.
 In Bayesian optimization, \citet{BergstraJ2011neurips} have proposed a strategy with tree-structured Parzen estimators to estimate a density ratio as an alternative to probabilistic regression-based acquisition functions.
-In addition, the work~\citep{TiaoLC2021icml,SongJ2022icml} suggests methods with binary classifiers in order to estimate class probabilities as a density ratio; see~\secref{sec:dre_based} for details.
+In addition, the existing work by~\citet{TiaoLC2021icml,SongJ2022icml} suggests methods with binary classifiers in order to estimate class probabilities as a density ratio; see~\secref{sec:dre_based} for the details of this literature.